angelareit/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-This project is a practice for HTML, CSS, JS, jQuery and AJAX **front-end** skills, and their Node, Express back-end skills.
+This project is a practice for HTML, CSS, JS, jQuery and AJAX **front-end** skills, and Node, Express back-end skills.

 ## Screenshots